MicrosoftDocs/intellicode/docs/intellicode-api-usage-examples.md

 IntelliCode API Usage Examples is a preview feature that lets you look up real-world example usages of a given function from public open source repositories on GitHub, without leaving your code editor.

-This preview feature is currently available as a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.intellicode-api-usage-examples), and currently supports Python, JavaScript and Typescript (including JSX and TSX files).
+This preview feature is currently available as a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.intellicode-api-usage-examples), and currently supports Python, JavaScript and TypeScript (including JSX and TSX files).

 ![Screenshot of IntelliCode API Usage Examples in Visual Studio Code.](media/IntelliCodeUsageExamplesV2.gif)